-Source: San Ramon Valley Unified School District Audited Financial Report for fiscal year 2018-19.
+Source: San Ramon Valley Unified School District Audited Financial Statements for fiscal year 2019-20.

 Private Placement Solar Lease.
 On December 1, 2015, the District and the San Ramon Valley Unified School District Joint Powers Financing Authority (the "Authority") entered into a ground lease agreement and lease agreement with HAS OBS Op A LLC (the "Purchaser") for the purpose of financing solar projects at 15 school sites.
 The District agreed to lease the Vista Grande Elementary School (the "Property") to the Authority and the Authority leased the Property back to the District.
-The Purchaser agrees to purchase from the Authority the Authority's right, title and interest in the ground lease Agreement at a purchase price of \$12,518,667.
+The Purchaser agrees to purchase from the Authority the Authority's right, title and interest in the ground lease and the lease agreement, including its right to receive the base rental payment due under such lease agreement at a purchase price of \$12,518,667.
 The District is obligated for the total base rental payment of \$12,518,667 at an interest rate of 3.86% over a 25-year term.
 Since the Project funded with proceeds of this financing was part of the new clean renewable energy bonds program under Section 54C(a) of the Internal Revenue Code, the District expects to receive IRS subsidy payments to offset most of the interest costs.
 Based on current sequestration conditions, the net effective interest rate after IRS subsidy payments is estimated at 0.85%.
-As of June 30, 2019, the lease matures on August 1, 2031 as follows:
+As of June 30, 2020, the lease matures on August 1, 2031 as follows: